tamandakaunda-15/LiftEd_mobileapp/README.md

 #  LiftEd: Predicting Student Dropout in Malawi

-**Tagline:** A data-driven mobile application to combat student dropout in Malawi.
+ A data-driven mobile application to combat student dropout in Malawi.

 ##  Project Overview
 LiftEd is a mobile-first web application designed to address the persistent challenge of student dropout in Malawi's primary and secondary schools.
 By providing a streamlined system for digitizing and tracking student attendance, LiftEd powers a machine learning model that proactively identifies and flags students at risk of dropping out.
 This tool is not just an attendance tracker; it is an early warning system that empowers school administrators and the Ministry of Education to implement timely, targeted interventions.